Independent living, aging in place, neurorehabilitation, cognitive rehabilitation, self-management

 Dr. Foster's research involves everyday cognitive functioning and its relevance to occupational performance, participation, and well-being among individuals with chronic neurological conditions.
 She focuses on the development of more effective and comprehensive rehabilitation programs for individuals with neurological disorders and cognitive dysfunction.

 Dr. Foster's classes include those related to neuroscience and neurological conditions in the entry-level MSOT and OTD degree programs.
-Additionally, she mentor students who work in her laboratory.
+Additionally, she directs the RAPS PhD program and mentors OTD and PhD students who work in her laboratory.

 2018: PhD in Rehabilitation and Participation Science, Washington University School of Medicine in St. Louis, Program in Occupational Therapy